GenericMappingTools/gmt/doc/rst/source/cookbook/introduction.rst

    for terms on redistribution and modifications.

 ..
 [3]
-   The tools can also be installed on other platforms (see Chapter :doc:`non-unix-platforms`).
+   The tools can be installed on a variety of platforms - UNIX and non-UNIX alike (see Chapter :doc:`non-unix-platforms`).

 ..
 [4]
    One public-domain RIP is ghostscript, available from `<https://www.ghostscript.com/>`_.